bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 01:26:56

 Sure, that's a great question.
-So yeah, I mean, there's so private information retrieval as a problem was posed.
+There's so private information retrieval as a problem was posed.
 Yeah, like in the 80s.
-And there's been like a bunch of kind of talk about it.
+And there's been a bunch of kind of talk about it.
 But it never was practical.
 My best my my biggest thing I always make fun of is like, I think IBM had like a big demo where you could look up like the 50 US states privately.
-And it was like a big demo in 20, you know, I think 2019 or something, that you could look up 50 states.
+And it was like a big demo in 20 I think 2019 or something, that you could look up 50 states.
 It wasn't like a very large database.
 It was like the capitals of the 50 US states.
 The reason we've come a long way and what Spiral does, what advancement kind of Spiral made was basically just, it wasn't something super special.